 A large part of buying a sim racing seat is to feel as if you’re inside a real race car’s cockpit, so a lot of expensive seats are modelled after real race car seats.
 This is the total immersion you should be looking for and probably the reason you want to upgrade from a rickety, wheel-bound office chair!
 Cheaper ones will generally just not offer the same level of immersion.

 High-quality racing chairs will be made with breathable materials to ensure you don’t get uncomfortably warm during long racing sessions.
 Cheaper plastic-based seats might be usable for an hour or so, but without proper breathability, it can become overly sweaty and very uncomfortable pretty quickly.

 The last thing you want is to buy an unbranded, cheap sim racing seat only to find that it won’t fit the mounts for your cockpit.
 Expensive seats will have a host of mounting systems and fittings, so make sure to do your research before buying to find the ones that will fit with your specific rig.

 Note: There are of course all-in-one cockpits out there too with built-in seats, but for the sake of this article we're mostly just talking about standalone seats that you would add to your existing cockpit.

 Part of the expense when buying a sim racing seat on the pricier side comes with brand recognition, and a sort of unspoken agreement between the seat maker and buyer that the product is reputable due to their name being emblazoned upon it.

-Well-known brands offer long warranties on their expensive seats for a reason; they’re telling you that the seat will be worth the price and then some!
-Branded seats are always worth that extra spend if you do your research and find the best of the best.
+Well-known brands tend to offer longer warranties on their expensive seats for a reason.
+They’re telling you that their sim racing seat will last a long time and be worth the price.
+Branded seats are usually always worth that extra spend if you do your research and find one that suits your particular setup.

 The 5 Benefits Of An Expensive Sim Racing Seat